gayverjr/pyemap/docs/tutorial/tutorial.rst

 ==============================
 Tutorial
 ==============================
-This guide can help you start working with PyeMap.
+This tutorial can help you start working with PyeMap.

 Basic Usage
 ===========